Posts in talent

 What do I need to complete the form?

-To complete your application we need: your Maltese ID or tax number, three photos of you and your measurements.
+To complete your application we need: your Maltese ID or Tax registration number, at least two photos of you and your measurements.

 The RIGHT documentation:

 In order to be able to work and get paid you must have a Maltese ID card or a Maltese tax registration number.
-We will also ask you for a copy of your ID card front and back upon booking of the job.
+You will also need to upload a copy of your ID card front and back in your application.
 This information is sent to the accounts department so that they can process your payment.
 If you can't provide one or the other we are afraid you can't complete the application at this time.

 The important things to know for all photos: